bate-ye-edo/WolfYe98/README.md

 ### 🤓 About Me:
 - I finished Computer Science Engineering at the University of Granada.
 - Currently, I'm pursuing a Master's in Web Engineering at the Universidad Politécnica of Madrid.
-- At the moment, I'm working at Accelya as Software Developer using ASP.NET, Java, Typescript, Bootstrap and SQL.
+- At the moment, I'm working at eDreams Odigeo
 - I've developed iSWAD app for iOS devices!

 ### 📫 How to reach me: